(For details on growing many other vegetables and fruits, visit our Crop at a Glance collection page or check out our Food Gardening Guide app.)

 Once an ear feels plump and full when you squeeze it, pull back the shuck near the tip and pierce a kernel with your fingernail; it’s ready to harvest if the juice is milky.

-Try to harvest corn in the morning, when the ears are cool.
+Try to harvest sweet corn in the morning, when the ears are cool.
 Refrigerate them immediately or put the corn in a cooler and layer it with ice.
 Sweet corn can be canned in a pressure canner, but most people prefer the speed and convenience of freezing.
 Blanched corn off the cob takes up much less freezer space compared to whole ears.

 Most sweet corn varieties are complex hybrids, so don’t expect good results from saving and replanting the seeds.
 To save seeds from open-pollinated varieties, allow perfect ears to dry on the plants until the husks turn tan.
 Continue to dry them indoors until a few kernels fall away when you twist the ear between your hands.
 Store seeds in a cool, dry place for up to two years.
 (To find the varieties you want, use our nifty new seed search.)